OTA updates

 zigbee_ota_override_index_location: my_index.json

-Local index file is searched in the configuration directory (next to configuration.yaml
+A local index file is searched in the data directory (next to configuration.yaml

 ).
-The file name could be also a full path to the file, taking into account that host file system may not be available when running Zigbee2MQTT inside a docker container.
+The file name also could be a full path to the file, taking into account that the host file system may not be available when running Zigbee2MQTT in a virtualized environment (Docker, etc.).
 Alternatively, Zigbee2MQTT supports index files located on a remote HTTP(s) server.
 In this case zigbee_ota_override_index_location

-key should be an URL of the index file.
+should point to the URL of the index file.

-The override OTA index file shall have the same structure as the main index file.
-To create the index file it is possible to use add.js script (follow instructions here).
-Correct image location and image URL as necessary.
+The override OTA index file shall have the same structure as the Zigbee-OTA index file.

 [